babel/website/docs/configuration.md

 module.exports = { presets, plugins };
 ```

-You are allowed to access any Node.js API, for example a dynamic configuration based on the process environment:
+You are allowed to access any Node.js APIs, for example a dynamic configuration based on the process environment:

 ```js
 const presets = [ ... ];